Plumer House

+The Plumer House is an historic, American home that is located in West Newton, Pennsylvania.

+It was added to the National Register of Historic Places in 1979.

+History and architectural features

-Plumer House is a historic home located at West Newton, Westmoreland County, Pennsylvania.
-The original section was built in 1814, with an addition made in 1846.
+The original section of this historic building was erected in 1814, with an addition made in 1846.
 The original section is a 2 1/2-story, wood-frame structure with a gable roof.
 The addition is a 2 1/2-story, brick structure with a gable roof and two chimneys.
 It features a rear porch overlooking the adjacent Youghiogheny River.

 It was added to the National Register of Historic Places in 1979.